 Later that same night, she told me her name.

 There was no time and no way anyway to prepare for the fragile female who peered out at me with all anxiousness and expectation.
 Everything about her was askew, strangely unfamiliar and downright delicate.
 What did I know of daughters?
 How to love one, how to raise one, most of all, how to help this unexpected one of mine flourish and bloom?

 My daughter Alice spent the first fifteen years of her life hidden away inside a Boy Suit and together, we spent every day of her sixteenth year trying to dismantle it.
 Naming the thing didn’t magically melt it away.
 Adorning it with a patchwork of glittery girlie whatnots was occasionally, momentarily satisfying.
 But the painstaking work of deconstructing the suit, stitch by stitch, was agonizingly slow.

 There were others along the way, who with the worst case of good intentions, would try to mend the seams or force the zipper up past stubbornly twisted teeth.
 So many days we had to start the disassembling all over again.
 Those days wore on Alice and I’d find her, all too often, back to slashing and raging, waging war from the inside.
 Old habits die hard and the stubborn suit of gender, even harder.
 In the end, three months shy of her seventeenth birthday, my beautifully blooming daughter freed herself the only way she knew how, leaving a grieving mother and an empty Boy Suit behind.

 There are so many ways to tell Alice’s story.

 This is but one of them.

-[an excerpt from The Complicated Geography of Alice]
+[learn more about The Complicated Geography of Alice]